Lake Rebecca Park Reserve

 8.1 miles of trails

 Miles of paved trails allow you and your pet to catch some fresh air.
-Dogs on a six-foot non-retractable leash are allowed on all paved trails except where posted otherwise.
+Dogs on a six-foot non-retractable leash are allowed on all paved and turf trails except where posted otherwise.
 Owners must pick-up after their dog.

 254 acres of water